 In 2013, the new framework for the trans-European Transport Network (TEN-T) has entered into force laying the foundation for a truly European transport network across the EU Member States.
-Based on an increased budget for the TEN-T in the years 2014-2020 a new transport network will be developed with 9 corridors forming the "Core Network".
-Within the framework of the present study, the Orient-East Med TEN-T Core Network Corridor is examined, while the relevant stakeholders are identified.
-The Orient-East Med Corridor will connect central Europe with the maritime interfaces of the North, Baltic, Black and Mediterranean seas, allowing to optimise the use of the ports concerned and the related Motorways of the Sea.
-The Corridor will also foster the development of those ports as major multimodal logistic platforms and will improve the multimodal connections of major economic centres in Central Europe to the coastlines, using rivers such as the Elbe, while also providing the link to Cyprus.
+Based on an increased budget for the TEN-T in the years 2014-2020 a new transport network was developed with 9 corridors forming the “Core Network”.
+Within the framework of the present study, the Orient-East Med TEN-T Core Network Corridor was examined, while the relevant stakeholders were identified.
+The Orient-East Med Corridor connects central Europe with the maritime interfaces of the North, Baltic, Black and Mediterranean seas, allowing to optimise the use of the ports concerned and the related Motorways of the Sea.
+The Corridor also fosters the development of those ports as major multimodal logistic platforms and improves the multimodal connections of major economic centres in Central Europe to the coastlines, using rivers such as the Elbe, while also providing the link to Cyprus.

-The detailed objectives of the study can be summarized as follows:
+The detailed objectives of this study are summarized as follows:

-(ii) To collect and analyse all relevant studies on sections and parts of the corridor
+(ii) Collection and analysis of all relevant studies on sections and parts of the corridor

-(iii) To prepare the work plan as foreseen in the Proposal for a Regulation on Union guidelines for the development of the trans-European transport network (COM (2011) 650) to be updated with the approved and published Regulation.
+(iii) Preparation of the work plan as foreseen in the Proposal for a Regulation on Union guidelines for the development of the trans-European transport network (COM (2011) 650) and update with the approved and published Regulation.

-(iv) To identify and thoroughly describe the characteristics of the core network corridor
+(iv) Identification and description of the characteristics of the core network corridor

-(v) To describe the objectives for the core network corridor
+(v) Description of the objectives for the core network corridor

-(vi) To develop a programme of measures necessary for developing the core corridor network
+(vi) Development of a programme of measures necessary for developing the core corridor network

-(viii) To develop an implementation and investment plan
+(viii) Development of an implementation and investment plan

-(ix) To prepare, support and follow-up of the meetings of the Corridor Forum
+(ix) Preparation, support and follow-up of the meetings of the Corridor Forum